harshjayprakash/hx-blok/README.md

 * Block object renamed to Square.
 * Debugging Mechanisms macros have a global switch.
 * Grid is now a Vector.
-* Now using wide character version of functions.
+* Now using wide character versions of functions.
 * More safety checks _(not 100% fool-proof)_

 ### Removed